amirmasoudabdol/SAM/docs/design.rst

    *Journal* of choice.

    -  :ref:`decision-strategies` is the underling logic
-      by which the researcher selects the outcome variable for submission.
+      of selecting outcome variables between all available variables in an experiment.
    -  :ref:`hacking-strategies` is a list of
-      questionable research practices in researcher’s hand, in the case where she/he decides to hack his way through finding significant results.
+      questionable research practices in researcher’s arsenal.
+In the case where the researcher decides to hack his/her way through finding significant results, he/she uses these methods.

--  The :ref:`journal` is a container of *Submission*\ s, i.e., published studies.
+-  The :ref:`design-journal` is a container of :ref:`design-submission`\ (s), i.e.,
+   published studies.
 The Journal keeps track of its publications and can utilize different metrics to adapts its selection strategy.
-   **Note**\ *: Unlike an actual scientific journal that covers a wide range of research tracks, SAM’s Journal in its current implementation assumes that all submitted publications are from one research track.
-   In other words, SAM’s ``Journal`` mainly acts as a pool of related studies.*

    -  :ref:`selection-strategy` is the internal
       algorithm by which the journal decides whether a submission will